Institute for Fiscal Studies: People

-Former members of staff of the IFS include Evan Davis and Stephanie Flanders (BBC journalists), Steve Webb (Liberal Democrat Pensions Minister) and Rupert Harrison (Chief of Staff to former Chancellor George Osborne).
+Former members of staff of the IFS include Evan Davis and Stephanie Flanders (journalists), Steve Webb (Liberal Democrat Pensions Minister) and Rupert Harrison (Chief of Staff to former Chancellor George Osborne).

 Funding

-The Institute for Fiscal Studies receives funding from various sources, such as the Economic and Social Research Council, international organisations and other non-profits.
+The Institute for Fiscal Studies receives funding from various sources, such as the Economic and Social Research Council, international organisations and other non-profit organisations.

-It has been rated as 'highly transparent' in its funding by Transparify and has been a given a A grade for funding transparency by Who Funds You?.
+It was rated as 'highly transparent' in its funding in 2018 by Transparify, and has been a given a A grade for funding transparency by Who Funds You?.